Don’t skip these steps when naming your product or company

 Don’t just check the domain name – Google the name and check for trademarks

 You might be very happy to find that your domain is available.
 But don’t stop there.
 Google your name and similar names to see if there is someone actively using your name in some way.
+Also check any social networks that are important to your target group and see if the account names are available.

 You should also do some basic trademark searches to see who else is using your name or part of your name in the same category.
 You’re rarely the only one but if you are you know you are on the right track.

-It can also be a good idea to do some searches on Twitter, Instagram, Facebook and Linkedin to see what pops up.
+It can also be a good idea to do some searches on Twitter, Instagram, TikTok, Facebook and Linkedin to see what pops up.

 Don’t make a fool of yourself and check with the kids